mohamedfattouhy/BankML/README.md

 To execute the API, you can follow these steps:

-1. Clone the Git repository on your computer `git clone <project link>`.
+1. Clone the Git repository on your computer `git clone <project link>`
+2. Go to the **api** directory: `cd api/`
-2. To run the API locally from a terminal, use the following command line : `python api.py`
+3. Run the API locally from a terminal by using the following command line : `python api.py`

 Note: It is possible to install the package (_bankml_) with the command: `pip install .` (after cloning the repository).